 07. Nashi Shi Lon

-For those curious to try bushmeat, Dimapur is the place to be, as it is relatively easy to find this delicacy at the Wednesday Market.
-However, it’s important to note that the consumption of dog meat may be a sensitive subject for some individuals due to cultural, ethical, and animal welfare concerns.
+However, it’s essential to acknowledge that the consumption of dog meat may be sensitive to some due to cultural, ethical, and animal welfare concerns.

 09. Akini Chokibo

-“Akini Chakini Chokibo” is a non-vegetarian delicacy hailing from Nagaland, where the main ingredient is “snail meat.”
-The name of the dish derives from the local language, where “akini” refers to perilla seeds and “chokibo” means snails.
+“Akini Chakini Chokibo” is an authentic non-vegetarian delicacy from Nagaland, with snail meat as the main ingredient.
+The dish gets its name from the local language, where “akini” stands for perilla seeds and “chokibo” denotes snails.
+Silam plant’s perilla seeds are cooked with snails to create this Nagaland speciality.

-Apart from snails and perilla seeds, variations of this dish may incorporate pork and fermented soybeans, adding an additional layer of flavors.
-With its unique combination of ingredients, “Akini Chakini Chokibo” showcases the diverse culinary heritage of Nagaland, offering a taste experience that is both distinctive and delightful.
+Variations may include pork and fermented soybeans, adding an extra layer of flavour to the dish.
+“Akini Chakini Chokibo” showcases the diverse culinary heritage of Nagaland, offering a distinctive and delightful taste experience.

 10. Pork Curry